Asian Stir Fried Asparagus

 - Minced ginger, optional

-Add soy and sugar.
-Stir and cook about 2 more minutes.
+- Add soy and sugar.
+Stir and cook for about 2 more minutes.
 Add sherry and decrease heat.